jstromsoe/reach-docs/docs/reachview-app.md

 #### Setting up rover

 Navigate to **Config** tab and choose **Rover** mode in the upper selector.
 Wait for the app to fetch current rover settings.

+###### Working with configuration files

-Unlike the base mode, rover has a lot more settings and works with configuration files.
+Unlike the base mode, rover has a lot more settings to work with and uses **configuration files** to store them.

+TODO: Screenshot

 You may choose the configuration file from the dropdown menu.
 Reach comes with several pre-defined default configs, such as **reach\_single\_default.conf** and **reach\_kinematic\_default.conf**.

-The most important settings for the rover include:
+The menu(three dot) button allows to reset these configs to initial state, so you are free to mingle around in them.
+You can also copy them using "**Save As..**" button.

+The settings you see in rover mode are an exact mirror of RTKLIB's **rtkrcv** configuration files.
+They contain a lot of parameters, and all of them are available under the **Advanced settings** button.
+Some of these parameters retain original names as they are defined in **rtkrcv** configuration files.

+You can read everything about these settings in [RTKLIB docs](http://www.rtklib.com/rtklib_document.htm) in section "Configure Positioning Options for RTKNAVI and RTKPOST".

+By default you can only see the most important ones:

 * Positioning mode
     * Single.
 The result relies only on the on-board GPS unit.
 Base corrections will not be used in positioning
     * Kinematic.
 Base corrections will be used to improve positioning.
 The rover is assumed to be moving.
 This is the main RTK mode
+    * Static.
+Base corrections will be used to improve positioning.
+The rover is assumed **not** to be moving.
+    *
 * Input source for base corrections.
 Specify the path to base corrections stream.
 Most common options include:
     * TCP client with an IP and port
     * Serial connection.
 Use **ttyUSB0** for USB devices and **ttyMFD2** and baudrate for UART devices